The Generalized Injectivity Conjecture: Description of residual points via Bala-Carter

 Recall that in Section \ref{io1} we embedded the standard module as follows:

 By hypothesis, $\sigma_{\nu}$ is a residual point for $\mu^M$.

 $\lambda=\nu+s\tilde{\alpha}$ is in $a_{M_1}^*$.

-Describing explicitly the form of the parameter $\lambda \in a_{M_1}^*$ is essential for two reasons: first, to determine the nature (i.e discrete series, tempered, or non-tempered representations) of the irreducible generic subquotients in the induced module $I_{P_1}^G(\sigma_{\lambda})$; secondly, to describe the intertwining operators and in particular the (non)-genericity of their kernels.
+Describing explicitly the form of the parameter $\lambda \in a_{M_1}^*$ is essential for two reasons: first, to determine the nature (i.e discrete series, tempered, or non-tempered representations) of the irreducible generic subquotients in the induced module $I_{P_1}^G(\sigma_{\lambda})$; secondly, to describe the intertwining operators and in particular the (non)-genericity of their kernels. \\ We will explain the following correspondences: